-Most of the tourist destinations in Tanzania seem to have a 4G connection.
+Most of the tourist destinations in north and east Tanzania have a Tigo 4G connection.
 But if you are visiting for example Pemba Island or the more remote West side of Tanzania there won’t be a Tigo 4G signal.

 Airtel Tanzania 4G network

-In February 2021 Airtel announced to upgrade its 4G network across the country, invest 12 million USD into it and providing more than 500 towns with a 4G signal.
+In February 2021 Airtel announced to upgrade its 4G network across the country, investing 12 million USD and providing more than 500 towns with a 4G signal.
 Airtel has one of the best mobile internet network coverage of the country together with Vodacom.
 They have a provisional Airtel coverage map on their website.
 Check it out here.

 Vodacom Tanzania 4G network

 On their website Vodacom claims to have the FASTEST network in Tanzania.
 They actually do provide a 4G coverage map on their website.
-See what it looks like below.
+See what it looks like above.

 When buying a Halotel prepaid sim card, data and voice packages are automatically included.
 They offer the following combo packages called HOT bundels:

-Buying a Tigo sim card in Tanzania will cost you 1,000 TZS and you will have to add credit on the sim card so you can buy packages.
-Voice and data packages can be bought separate, as well as in combo packs.
+Buying a Tigo sim card in Tanzania will cost you 1,000 TZS and you will have to add credit on the sim card so you can buy data plans.
+Voice and data packages can be bought separate, as well as in so called combo packs.

 Tigo also offers daily, weekly and monthly data only packages.
 These are the most common ones: